MIT-LCP/mimic-website/content/events/bhibsn-challenge.md

 ## Registration checklist

-1. Register your team using this form []
+1. Register your team using the following form: [http://goo.gl/yQUazq](http://goo.gl/yQUazq).
 2. Get access to the data by following the instructions at: https://mimic.physionet.org/gettingstarted/access/
   - Participants should complete [human subjects ethics training](https://www.citiprogram.org/index.cfm?pageID=154&icat=0&ac=0).
 Select 'Massachusetts Institute of Technology Affiliates' as your organization affiliation.
   - Participants need to agree to the MIMIC III data use agreement.